 - 3.5 The LUP ESHA Map shall be reviewed every five years in co-operation with the Environmental Review Board, or other qualified professionals and the resources agencies within the Santa Monica Mountains and updated to reflect current information, including information on rare, threatened, or endangered species.
 Areas subject to habitat restoration projects shall also be considered for designation as ESHA.
-Revisions to the map depicting ESHA shall be treated as LCP amendments and shall be subject to the approval of the Coastal Commission. - 3.6 Any area mapped as ESHA shall not be deprived of protection as ESHA, as required by the policies and provisions of the LCP, on the basis that habitat has been illegally removed, degraded, or species of concern have been eliminated. - 3.7 If a site-specific biological study, prepared pursuant to Policy 3.35 contains substantial evidence that an area previously mapped as ESHA does not contain habitat that meets the definition of ESHA for a reason other than those set forth in Policy 3.6, the City Biologist and the Environmental Review Board, or other qualified professionals shall review all available site-specific information to determine if the area in question should no longer be considered ESHA and not subject to the ESHA protection policies of the LUP.
+Revisions to the map depicting ESHA shall be treated as LCP amendments and shall be subject to the approval of the Coastal Commission. - Any area mapped as ESHA shall not be deprived of protection as ESHA, as required by the policies and provisions of the LCP, on the basis that habitat has been illegally removed, degraded, or species that are rare or especially valuable because of their nature or role in an ecosystem of concern have been eliminated. - 3.7 If a site-specific biological study, prepared pursuant to Policy 3.35 contains substantial evidence that an area previously mapped as ESHA does not contain habitat that meets the definition of ESHA for a reason other than those set forth in Policy 3.6, the City Biologist and the Environmental Review Board, or other qualified professionals shall review all available site-specific information to determine if the area in question should no longer be considered ESHA and not subject to the ESHA protection policies of the LUP.
 If the area is determined to be adjacent to ESHA, Policies 3.23 to 3.30 shall apply.
-The ERB, or other qualified professionals, shall provide recommendations to the Planning Commission (or decision-making body for coastal permits) as to the ESHA status of the area in question.
+The ERB, or other qualified professionals, shall provide recommendations to the Planning Commission (or applicable decision-making body for coastal permits)(Planning Director, Planning Commission, or City Council) as to the ESHA status of the area in question.
 If the decision-making body finds that an area previously mapped as ESHA does not meet the definition of ESHA, a modification shall be made to the LUP ESHA Map, as part of a map update, consistent with Policy 3.5.
 If an area is not ESHA or ESHA buffer, LCP policies and standards for protection of ESHA and ESHA buffer shall not apply and development may be allowed (consistent with other LCP requirements) even if the ESHA map has not been amended.